-- Refer to Design Guidelines for Required Details - Civil Retaining Wall Built by Developer(Single Tier) - ---- Civil Retaining Wall Built by Developer(Double Tier) - Building Envelope (setbacks vary from Plan of Development standard setbacks) - Lots Subject to BAL 12.5 (Refer to Bushfire Management Report) - Mining Influence Zone condition 1 - Mining Influence Zone condition 2 - There are two conditions that Mining Influence Zone symbols represent: - Very low to negligible potential subsidence impacts could occur.
+- -- Side Fence Type 1 by Developer " 66% of Frontage " Refer to Design Guidelines for Required Details - Civil Retaining Wall Built by Developer(Single Tier) - ---- Civil Retaining Wall Built by Developer(Double Tier) - Building Envelope (setbacks vary from Plan of Development standard setbacks) - Lots Subject to BAL 12.5 (Refer to Bushfire Management Report) - Mining Influence Zone condition 1 - Mining Influence Zone condition 2 - There are two conditions that Mining Influence Zone symbols represent: - Very low to negligible potential subsidence impacts could occur.
 Building type is unconstrained and needs to only cater for the existing soil type, strength and reactivity.
-(Refer to Moreton Geotechnical Services Report Reference: 2021/ 41 dated 21 May - 2.
-Allotment is located in the inner half of the influence zone.
+(Refer to Moreton Geotechnical Services Report Reference: 2021/41 dated 21 May 2024). - Allotment is located in the inner half of the influence zone.
 (Refer to the Structerre Engineering Information Sheet dated 12 September 2024 and the Moreton Geotechnical Services Report Reference: 2021/41 dated 21 May 2024).